slddn/git_lesson/README.md

 #
-# Git notes from  LiveLesson
+# Git notes for local work from  LiveLesson
  'git init' :--- initialize current folder as a git repository 'git clone <URL>' :--- brings the git repo from <URL> to current folder 'git status' :--- shows the status of the repository